-Holidays & Entertaining Easter Easter Crafts Say Hello to Spring With a Cheerful DIY Lemon Wreath This eye-catching yellow wreath reminds us of warm sunny days.
-By Sarah Martens Sarah Martens Instagram Sarah Martens is the senior food and recipes editor at Better Homes & Gardens overseeing all food content on the site.
-She is a writer, recipe developer, and editor with more than a decade of expertise in publishing.
-She got her start writing a food blog and firmly believes it’s not a party without a cheese plate.
-When she’s not thinking about what she's going to eat next, you’ll find her attempting (and regretting) art projects with her kids, scouring the internet for the perfect pair of loafers, or working to perfect her grandmother’s all-butter pie crust recipe.
-She holds a B.A. in public relations and marketing from Drake University.
-Learn about BHG's Editorial Process Updated on February 11, 2022 Share Tweet Pin Email Project Overview Working Time: 45 minutes Total Time: 45 minutes Skill Level: Kid-friendly Reminiscent of summer lemonade stands, this cheerful lemon wreath will add a bit of sunshine to your front door.
+Holidays & Entertaining Easter Easter Crafts This DIY Lemon Wreath Brings Spring to Your Front Door This eye-catching yellow wreath reminds us of warm sunny days.
+By Sarah Martens Sarah Martens Instagram Sarah Martens is the Senior Editor overseeing food at Better Homes & Gardens digital.
+She has been with the BHG brand for over 8 years.
+Learn about BHG's Editorial Process Updated on February 21, 2023 Share Tweet Pin Email Project Overview Working Time: 45 minutes Total Time: 45 minutes Skill Level: Kid-friendly Reminiscent of summer lemonade stands, this cheerful lemon wreath will add a bit of sunshine to your front door.
 The easy handmade wreath is bright enough to help you welcome spring but neutral enough to easily transition to summer.
 Plus, it’s surprisingly easy to make yourself!
 If you have a free hour, you can make this and have it hung on the front door with time to spare for more springtime activities.
 To make your own lemon door wreath, start with a simple grapevine wreath, add faux lemon branches and greenery using hot glue and florists wire, and enjoy this DIY front door display all season long.
-Related: Gorgeous Spring Wreath Ideas What You'll Need Equipment / Tools 1 Scissors 1 Hot glue gun and glue sticks Materials 1 Faux lemon branches 1 Assorted faux greenery 1 Assorted faux flowers 1 Large grapevine wreath 1 Florists wire 1 Ribbon Instructions Trim Lemon Branches Jacob Fox Before you begin building the large lemon wreath, pick up a few artificial lemon branches ($13, Walmart) and a few small faux white flowers.
+34 Gorgeous DIY Spring Wreaths to Brighten Your Front Door What You'll Need Equipment / Tools 1 Scissors 1 Hot glue gun and glue sticks Materials 1 Faux lemon branches 1 Assorted faux greenery 1 Assorted faux flowers 1 Large grapevine wreath 1 Florists wire 1 Ribbon Instructions Jacob Fox Trim Lemon Wreath Branches Before building the large lemon wreath, pick up a few artificial lemon branches ($13, Walmart) and a few small faux white flowers.
 If your lemon branches don't come with a lot of leaves, you may also want to grab some faux leafy greenery as well.
-When you're ready to get started, trim the lemon branches and flowers so the stems are only a few inches long.
-Add Branches to Wreath PHOTO: Jacob Fox PHOTO: Jacob Fox Once you've trimmed the stems, tuck each lemon branch into the grapevine wreath, securing the stems with hot glue as you go.
-Keep in mind that if your wreath is facing the sun, the glue may melt.
-In that case, you'll want to secure with florists wire as well.
+When you're ready to start, trim the lemon branches and flowers, so the stems are only a few inches long.
+6 Fake Plants That Look Like the Real Thing, but Without the Work PHOTO: Jacob Fox PHOTO: Jacob Fox Add Branches to Wreath Once you've trimmed the stems, tuck each lemon branch into the grapevine wreath, securing the stems with hot glue as you go.
+Remember that if your wreath faces the sun, the adhesive may melt.
+In that case, you'll also want to secure it with florist wire.
 Continue working around the wreath, evenly spacing the lemon branches.
-Add artificial flowers and faux greenery to any open spaces, leaving a gap at the bottom for a bow.
-Related: Dress Up Your Front Door With an Easy DIY Peony Wreath Create Bow PHOTO: Jacob Fox PHOTO: Jacob Fox PHOTO: Jacob Fox Cut a wide ribbon to length and tie the ribbon into a classic bow.
-Secure the finished bow to the bottom of the wreath using florists wire, then hang up your lemon door wreath to display.
+Finally, add artificial flowers and faux greenery to any open spaces, leaving a gap at the bottom for a bow.
+Dress Up Your Front Door with an Easy DIY Faux Peony Wreath PHOTO: Jacob Fox PHOTO: Jacob Fox PHOTO: Jacob Fox Create Bow Cut a wide ribbon to length and tie the ribbon into a classic bow.
+Secure the finished bow to the bottom of the wreath using florist wire, then hang up your lemon door wreath to display.